LostPetInitiative/WebApp/README.md

 The app is single page application (SPA) made with TypeScript + React + Webpack + CSCC toolchain, wrapped into Docker image.

+It communicates with the REST APIs of the kashtanka.pet system.

 All pull requests are [checked with CI automation](https://drone.k8s.grechka.family/LostPetInitiative/WebApp).

 Built releases are automatically published to [Docker Hub](https://hub.docker.com/repository/docker/lostpetinitiative/kashtanka-web-app) and are ready to use.